Chinatown, Wisconsin

 Chinatown is an unincorporated community in the town of Osceola, Fond du Lac County, Wisconsin, United States.
-Chinatown is located on the northeast shore of Long Lake near the Sheboygan County line.
+Chinatown is located on the northeastern shore of Long Lake near the Sheboygan County line.
 Despite its name, there is no Chinatown in this area.

+Etymology

-According to tradition, the community was named for the Oriental-appearance of early lakeside houses built on stilts.
+According to tradition, the community was named for the Oriental appearance of early lakeside houses built on stilts.